Have You or a Loved One Been Involved in a Delivery Truck Accident in Georgia?

 After being involved in a delivery truck accident in Georgia, there are a number of important steps you need to take.

 You then need to collect information from the driver of the delivery truck.
-You will need to get their name and phone number, a photo of their driver’s license, a copy of their insurance information, and the name and the phone number of the company which employs them.
+You will need to get their name and phone number, a photo of their driver’s license, a photo of their insurance information, the DOT number which is usually found on either door of the vehicle, and the name and the phone number of the company which employs them.

 Hire a Delivery Truck Accident Attorney